Will You Be There: Critical reception

 Chris Lacy from Albumism noted the "gospel fervor" of "Will You Be There" and "Keep the Faith" in his retrospective on Dangerous 25th anniversary.
 Calling the former song "a symphonic, heart-wrenching confession in which the shackles of Jackson’s deepest insecurities snap and crash to the floor".
 The song was picked as critic's choice in a Billboard review from Larry Flick who described it as a "highly inspirational, gospel/pop tune", stating that Jackson "offers one of his purest vocals in a long while, wisely sidestepping busy instrumentation and studio gimmicks.
 As a result, listeners are reminded how special and unique he truly is."
-Troy J. Augusto from Cashbox commented, "Not as immediate as much of Michael's material, but dreamy enough to connect with his audience."
+Troy J. Augusto from Cash Box named it Pick of the Week, saying, "Not as immediate as much of Michael's material, but dreamy enough to connect with his audience."
 He added, "Big vocal chorus and string arrangement add to song's appeal."
 Alan Jones from Music Week gave it four out of five, stating that this "Afrocentric, spiritually uplifting" track "will be a hit."
 Rolling Stone wrote that "the grandiose 'Will You Be There' never catches fire" and added that "the sequencing of Dangerous often clusters similar songs in bunches", and with that "it's easy to overlook" the following track "Keep The Faith" which, like "Will You Be There", also features the Andrae Crouch Singers.
-However, according to the article "is looser and sets off fireworks with a call-and-response gospel coda".
+However, according to the article the latter song "is looser and sets off fireworks with a call-and-response gospel coda".

 Accolades

 Music video

 Vince Patterson directed two music videos for "Will You Be There".
 The official video included Jackson performing the song during various stops of the Dangerous World Tour while scenes from Free Willy centering around the friendship of Jesse and Willy are shown.
 The original VHS copies of Free Willy included the music video prior to the film.
-The second video from Dangerous: The Short Films contained the full length of MTV's 10th Anniversary special performance intercut with the Dangerous World Tour footage and footage of the fans.
+The second video from Dangerous: The Short Films combines the MTV's 10th anniversary special performance with the concert tour footage.